 Back then there were no dedicated Q&A communities, but there were forums where like-minded people were hanging out, and asking and answering questions was an important part of this.
 I am so grateful to have had so many smart and generous people who were patient with a wide-eyed kid as she was struggling to figure out why my script didn’t work.

 You may feel like the only people you’re able to ask for help are your friends, but that’s not the case.
 There are people who actually enjoy helping folks they’ve never met and have enough free time to do it.
 If you were not able to find an answer online, try asking the question yourself.

 You can post a Facebook status on your wall, or in a specific group where people who share similar interests as you hang out.
-You can use the Q&A forums like Quora, StackExchange, Yahoo Answers, as well as general forums like Reddit.
+You can use the Q&A forums like Quora or StackExchange, as well as general forums like Reddit.